 Suppose Tulsi Das were alive now.
 When he left his wife you would read people updating status elaborating family love in countless beautiful ways, and you would find several people “liking” those stuffs.
-The same people who never lived Tulsi Daas’s life but generously share stuffs written by him – just a matter of convenience.
-Be aware of such people who have no idea of personal boundaries while they constantly try to black-mail you emotionally in one way or other or put emotionally hurting stuffs.
+The same people who never lived Tulsi Daas’s life but generously share pieces of stuff written by him – just a matter of convenience.
+Be aware of such people who have no idea of personal boundaries while they constantly try to blackmail you emotionally in one way or other or put emotionally hurting stuffs.
 Be extra-careful of those who constantly take things personally.
 And NEVER EVER DO CROWD PLEASING.

 A common trick you often find people playing is – You saw this and you have such thoughts so you understood this.
-Can you see it has nothing to do with the truth.
-In my personal experience such people go too far and cross all levels of stupidity to straighten your perspectives and mostly don’t like you responding in a similar manner.
+Can you see it has nothing to do with the truth?
+In my personal experience, such people go too far and cross all levels of stupidity to straighten your perspectives and mostly don’t like you responding in a similar manner.
 You can choose how to respond to it and are no way bound to have the same perspective others put to it.
 Neither has it any impact on your way of living.
 Whenever you feel there’s a need to learn something, you do.

 So, your perspective matters more than truth when you express something.
 Your perspective can be vulgar no matter how good something is which more or less depends upon your upbringing, your family environments, friends and your life experiences.
-Hence, leave out the truth (your version of truth i.e assumptions ) you can never take responsibility of any truth, truth will take care of you and everything else but you are responsible of what you express, how you touch other’s lives despite all your individual freedoms.
-You can always contribute to make your virtual world experience healthy and enjoyable.
-Express all you wish but in a decent and healthy environment people never disobey personal boundaries.
+Hence, leave out the truth (your version of truth i.e assumptions ) you can never take responsibility of any truth, the truth will take care of you and everything else but you are responsible of what you express, how you touch other’s lives despite all your individual freedoms.
+You can always contribute to making your virtual world experience healthy and enjoyable.
+Express all you wish but in a decent and healthy environment, people never disobey personal boundaries.
 You know nothing about others struggles.
 Be kind.
 It doesn’t mean if you ever made a mistake you will be killed or you can’t get away without a punishment.
 You can put a better perspective any time, choose to behave differently, rectify your misconceptions etc etc.

-While being part of a virtual community, it is important to keep your emotional health on check.
-Take total liberty of how you use it.
+While being part of a virtual community, it is important to keep your emotional health on a check.
+Take the total liberty of how you use it.
 Strictly cut off all dramas.
 Avoid responding to negative locutions.
-Mind you, people don’t land to asylum to spend their vacations or because they forget how to calculate or how to cook but out of any emotional disturbance.
+Mind you, people don’t land to the asylum to spend their vacations or because they forget how to calculate or how to cook but out of any emotional disturbance.
 Your emotional health is the ultimate necessity.
 Read everything but avoid unnecessary sentimentality.
 Stop getting touchy.
 Avoid those who do.
 Avoid putting family dramas on net as much as possible and cut off those who do.
 Surround yourself with people who make your day lighter and not your personality, who respect your choices.
 Avoid those who make insincere remarks.
 Check your priorities and do things accordingly, never be bullied.
-Whether you know a person or not, be wary of unhealthy internet behavior, often people behave very different in virtual world from the real life.
+Whether you know a person or not, be wary of unhealthy internet behaviour, often people behave very differently in the virtual world from the real life.